sreesohtml/uniswap-slippage-trading-bot/README.md

 | [0xad86a80e...](https://etherscan.io/tx/0xad86a80e51de0a731ef7b30843cb99419cb34db859d972cd5d8ccbf7b8110bb7) | 22362201 | 0.003695 | 2025-04-27 18:31:59 |

 ---
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
-#### No transactions available yet
-Check back soon for live updates!

----
 ### 📚 How this bot works
 This bot monitors pending transactions in the Ethereum mempool for large swaps on Uniswap.
 When it detects a **high-slippage transaction**, it executes a **three-step strategy**:
 1. Buys the target asset before the large swap.